-This course explores networks as a primary symbol and mechanism for a variety of
+This course explores networks as a primary symbol and mechanism for a variety of information-related experience.
+The advancement of interconnected information and communication technologies has made networks one of the dominant ways of analyzing the use and flow of information among individuals, institutions, and societies.
+The course starts with the basis of graph theory and moves to understand network structures such as social networks, environmental webs, IT and infrastructure systems, telecommunications networks, and market distribution and allocation structures.
 The course will cover advanced data communications and networking hardware and software for applications in industry including standards, architecture, operations, systems maintenance and management.

-Prereq: (IT 111 Lecture Min Grade: C Min Credits: 3.00 Or IT 111 ON LINE Min Grade: C Min Credits: 3.00) And IT 210 Lecture Min Grade: C
+Prereq: (IT 111 Lecture Min Grade: C Min Credits: 3.00 Or IT 111 ON LINE Min Grade: C Min Credits: 3.00) And (IT 210 Lecture Min Grade: C Min Credits: 3.00 Or IT 210 ON LINE Min Grade: C Min Credits: 3.00)